Services for Individuals and Families

 Developing a Care Plan

-• Deciding who will be in your circle of care and what role(s) they may play
+• Decide who will be in your circle of care and define their roles.

-• What you can do independently right now, and how that may change as your condition progresses
+• Identify what you can do independently now and how that may change over time.

-• What your current medical needs look like and how that might change
+• Understand your current medical needs and anticipate future changes.

-• Choosing someone to speak for you regarding medical or legal matters when you can no longer speak for yourself
+• Choose someone to speak for you if you cannot speak for yourself.

-• Deciding how you want your end-of-life needs to be met
+• Define your end-of-life wishes and how you want to be remembered.

 The background is white.
 The bottom of the image is a graphic of two hands cupped upward to hold a variety of human cartoon styled people wearings a variety of yellows, reds,blues and browns.
 The hands thumbs are painted white with the nails painted orange.
 Theleft wristis blue while the right wrist is orange.
 A variety of random flowers, leaves and shapes circle upward from the tips of the fingers and the heads of the people on the far right and far left with a hot air balloon at the very top.
 The strings and basket oft he hot air balloon look like part of a lightbulb.